MicrosoftDocs/mixed-reality/mrtk-unity/roadmap.md

 Our focuses for MRTK v3 include the following:

+- Build on top of OpenXR and Unity's XR Interaction Toolkit (XRI)
 - Independent subsystems that can easily be integrated with non-MRTK code
 - Performance improvements
 - Components ready for enterprise scale